crispinprojects/gtk4-simple-calendar/README.md

 ## Build From Source

-The C source code for the Talk Calendar project is provided in the src directory.
+The C source code for the GTK4 Calendar project is provided in the src directory.

 [Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Calendar C code.
 Geany is lightweight and has an integrated terminal for building the application.

+### Building on Debian 12 (GNOME, Budgie Desktops), Ubuntu GNOME (22.04, 23.10 onwards) and Raspberry Pi5 OS

 You need the GTK4 development libraries and the gcc compiler.
 The code has been compiled using GTK 4.8.3 amd64 (Debian 12 Bookworm).
 To determine which version of GTK4 is running on a Linux system use the following terminal command.